OSMLatam/OSM-Notes-Ingestion/README.md

 * Download the notes from the OSM Planet, and then keep data in sync with the main OSM database via API calls.
 This is configured with a scheduler (cron) and it does everything.
-* Copy the note's data to another set to tables to allow the publishing of a WMS layer.
+* Copy the note's data to another set of tables to allow the publishing of a WMS layer.
 This is configured via triggers on the database.
-* Monitor the sync by comparing the daily Planet with the notes on the database.
+* Monitor the sync by comparing the Daily Planet with the notes on the database.
 This is optional and can be configured with a cron.
 * Data warehouse for the notes data.